sofiadscribner/insights-unlocked-blog/_posts/2025-02-03-tableau-tutorial.md

 Now comes the best part!
 We can put all of these KPI visualizations together into one functional and beautiful dashboard.

-To begin, click the New Dashboard button at the bottom of the screen:
+To begin, click the New Dashboard button at the bottom of the screen.

 ![Figure 15](https://sofiadscribner.github.io/insights-unlocked-blog/assets/img/tab-15.png)